 In 1929 Diego Rivera married Frida Kahlo.
 He was influenced by her work and included her portrait in many of his murals.
-In 1930, Rivera made the first of a series of trips that would alter the course of American painting.
+Rivera made the first of a series of trips to the USA, beginning in 1930, that would alter the course of American painting.
 In 1932, at the height of the Great Depression, Rivera arrived in Detroit, where, at the behest of Henry Ford, he began a tribute to the American worker on the walls of the Detroit Institute of Arts.
 For several years after 1934 Diego Rivera concentrated on easel oil paintings, portraits, landscapes, and images of Mexican life.
 He evolved his own brand of folk art with overtones of such disparate elements as Aztec symbolism and Byzantine icons.

-Artists Influencing Rivera: Eduardo Chicharro, Paul Cézanne, Juan Gris, Georges Braque
+Artists Influencing Diego Rivera: Eduardo Chicharro, Paul Cézanne, Juan Gris, Georges Braque.

 He Traveled To USA, Spain, France, Italy, Russia.